TV-Rename/tvrename/cmd-line.md

 {:.cli}
 /userfilepath:BLAH
-* Sets a custom directory path for the settings files.
+* Sets a custom folder path for the settings files.